cpicanco/cpicanco.github.io/README.md

 ...
 And [Jekyll](http://jekyllrb.com/) too!
  - Emoji;
  - posts, layouts and includes examples;
- - post with Github markdown;
+ - post with GitHub markdown;
  - boolean multilanguange support (en/pt-br);
  - using `_data` for advanced Templating.
  - sitemap Template with multilanguage support;
  - Templating for Tags.
-Tag system compatible with Github Pages.
+Tag system compatible with GitHub Pages.
  - Templating for Pagination.
-Easy to use static Pagination system with no plugin or gems, compatible with Github Pages.
+Easy to use static Pagination system with no plugin or gems, compatible with GitHub Pages.
 Just push pages on demand and voilà:

 ```